raquo/vite-plugin-glob-resolver/README.md

 In this example, `**/foo.css` is the glob pattern handed off to the [glob](https://github.com/isaacs/node-glob) package.
 Usually "**/foo.css" is enough to find the file, but if you get an error saying that multiple files matched the pattern, you will need to provide a more specific pattern to disambiguate the import, e.g. by specifying part of the path: `**/foo/foo.css`.

+Of course, you can also import JS files, e.g. if you want to manually write a JS file, and then create a facade to use it from Scala.js, e.g.: `JSImport("@find/**/foo.js")`.
+See also docs for [writing Scala.js facade types](https://www.scala-js.org/doc/interoperability/facade-types.html).

 Install this plugin:

 ```